Please complete your profile to unlock commenting and other important features.

 Where: 8300, rue Bellerive

-Reason To Visit: This urban park in Mercier-Hochelaga has a 4.5 km bike path along the Saint Lawrence River that's dotted with rest areas, lookouts and prime picnic spots.
-The path is located in a quiet part of the neighbourhood, plus you can bike there to catch the river shuttle to Île Charron for even more natural space.
+Reason to visit: This urban park in Mercier-Hochelaga has a 4.5 km bike path along the Saint Lawrence River that's dotted with rest areas, lookouts and excellent picnic spots.
+The path is located in a quiet part of the neighbourhood, and you can bike there to catch the river shuttle to Île Charron for even more natural space.